-- Take care of the surface he’s standing on.
+- Take care of the surface your horse is standing on.
 It should be non-slip.

 - Consider positioning.
-You can put your horse in the corner of the stable or arena to help keep his body still.
+You can put your horse in the corner of the stable or arena to help keep their body still.

 4 Work on a hill

-Again, you want the right posture and head carriage with your horse lifting and stepping under so he is pushing up the hill rather than pulling on the forehand.
+- Again, you want the right posture and head carriage with your horse lifting and stepping under so they are pushing up the hill rather than pulling on the forehand.

-If it’s a long, steep hill, walk up it just once or twice.
-Walking downhill is just as good because your horse needs to control his descent and flex the hindlegs to step under his body and shift the weight backwards.
+- If it’s a long, steep hill, walk up it just once or twice.
+Walking downhill is just as good because your horse needs to control their descent and flex the hindlegs to step under their body and shift the weight backwards.

-You want a nice slow descent, allowing your horse to balance himself.
-Allow freedom of his head as long as it isn’t too high or hollow.
+- You want a nice slow descent, allowing your horse to balance themselves.
+Allow freedom of the head as long as it isn’t too high or hollow.

-Building topline isn’t just about exercise, it also requires the correct nutrition.
+Building topline and correcting poor topline isn’t just about exercise, it also requires the correct nutrition.